cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 In contrast to `MultiStore`, `RootStore` doesn't allow to dynamically mount sub-stores or provide an arbitrary backing DB.

+NOTE: modules will be still use a special commitments and their own DBs.
+For example: a module which will use ZK proofs for state, can store and commit this proofs in the `RootStore` (usually as a single record) and manage the specialized store privately or using the `SS` low level interface.

 #### Compatibility support

 To ease the transition to this new interface for users, we can create a shim which wraps a `CommitMultiStore` but provides a `CommitRootStore` interface, and expose functions to safely create and access the underlying `CommitMultiStore`.